alexdor/myconky/README.md

  1) Create a empty document on your home folder and name it ".conkyrc" (the dot in front of the name makes the file     hidden).

   2) Paste the code from a conky script and save the file.
-(You can display the conky by typing conky to a terminal).

   3) Create another empty document on your home folder and name it ".startconky" (we will use it to start conky on       startup).